intermine/im-docs/versioned_docs/version-5.0.0/system-requirements/software/git.md

 ### Why will Maven use my JARs instead of the published JARs?

-The Gradle build files are configured so that Maven looks in your local Maven \(`~/.m2/respository`\) directory first, before looking in JCenter.
+The Gradle build files are configured so that Maven looks in your local Maven \(`~/.m2/respository`\) directory first, before looking in Maven Central.
 If Maven finds the correct version locally, those are the JARs it will use.
 But make sure you have the correct version!

 ### Set your InterMine version